Billy Joel a fan of autistic 6-year-old Ethan Walmark's 'Piano Man' viral video - New York Daily News

 To date they have raised over $28,000.

-- Early tests may help siblings of children with autism - Futurity: Research News
+- Peer-led stress reduction may help mothers of kids with autism - Yahoo News

 - Two MIT Grads Founded A Startup That Almost Exclusively Employs People On ... - Business Insider